rwb/c200/README.md

 * Enter the population sizes.
 * Calculate the murder rate for each of the years.
 * Calculate the average murder rate.
-* Calculate the median murder rate.
+* Find the median murder rate.
 * Which year corresponds to the median murder rate?
 * Calculate the murder rate for each of the years (using a calculator).
 * Calculate the average murder rate (using a calculator)